isomerpages/mse/_take-action/2f-sgeco-faqs.md

 **Can projects receive other sources of funding in addition to the SG Eco Fund?**

-Applicants are not allowed to obtain receive funding from more than one government grant scheme for the same project.
+Applicants are not allowed to receive funding from more than one government grant scheme for the same project.
 However, applicants can still seek funding from other non-government sources.
-Applicants will be required to declare their submit a declaration on their funding sources in the application form.
+Applicants will be required to declare their funding sources in the application form.

 **How long would it take for the application to be approved?**

-Evaluation of projectsMain applications could take up to four months, after the closure of the grant call.
+Evaluation of Main applications could take up to four months, after the closure of the grant call.
 The actual time taken depends on the nature of the project, the completeness of the information submitted, and the grant quantum.

 For Sprout applications, the process could take up to two months, after the closure of the grant call.
-Actual time may vary depending on the availability and timing of the pitch process.
+Actual time may vary depending on the availability and timing of the pitch presentations.

 **Can applicants submit more than one application for the SG Eco Fund?**